Comparisons12 min read

 The Verdict: Robinhood vs Fidelity 2026

-Here's where I land after running through all of this: Fidelity is the better platform for most investors in 2026.
-The research tools, account variety, security depth, and customer support infrastructure represent a level of completeness that Robinhood doesn't match.
-It's not even that controversial a take — the ratings back it up (4.7 vs 3.8), and the feature list isn't close.
+Here's where I land: Fidelity is the better platform for most investors in 2026.
+The research tools, account variety, security depth, and customer support represent a level of completeness that Robinhood doesn't match.
+It's not controversial — the ratings back it up (4.7 vs 3.8).

-But — and this is an important but — Robinhood isn't a bad choice for its target user.
-If you're an active trader focused on options and crypto, the $0/contract options pricing and unified crypto/stock interface have real value.
-The Robinhood Gold IRA match is one of the better perks in retail investing right now, full stop.
+But — and this matters — Robinhood isn't a bad choice for its target user.
+If you're an active trader focused on options and crypto, the $0/contract pricing and unified crypto/stock interface have real value.
+When I tested the 3% IRA match, it actually stacks up as one of the better perks in retail investing.

 My practical suggestion: start with Fidelity as your primary account, especially for retirement savings and long-term holdings.
-If you want to trade options aggressively or play around with crypto, open a Robinhood Gold account on the side.
-They're not mutually exclusive, and both have $0 account minimums — there's no reason you can't run both.
+If you want to trade options aggressively or play with crypto, open a Robinhood Gold account on the side.
+They're not mutually exclusive — both have $0 account minimums, so there's no reason not to run both.

 If you're choosing just one?
 Go with Fidelity.
 The depth wins.
-If you're young, just starting out, and want the simplest possible on-ramp to building the habit of investing, Get Robinhood will absolutely get you there.
+If you're young, just starting out, and want the simplest possible entry into building an investing habit, Get Robinhood will get you there.

 FAQ: Robinhood vs Fidelity 2026